What Should You Do if An Employee Calls Out of Work?

 1. An Employee Management Platform

-If you haven't already, you should really consider investing in an employee management platform.
+If you haven't already, you should consider investing in an employee management platform.
 Companies like 7Shifts, Bizimply, HotSchedules, and Harri are all incredibly robust all-in-one employee management platforms where restaurant owners and managers can:

 - Create easily editable schedules